subquery/subql/docs/indexing_query.md

 ### Run the query service

 ````
+DB_HOST=localhost
 subql-query --name <project_name> --playground
 ````
 Make sure the project name is same as you defined at the beginning when [initialize the project](/quickstart.html#initialize-the-starter-package).
+Also check the environment variables are correct.

 After running subql-query service successfully, open your browser and head to `http://localhost:3000`.